n0sn3b/communauto-car-notify/README.md

 Sick of refreshing the app or (even worse!) the web app for a close-by car?
 This command-line script checks nearby cars on a loop and pops up a desktop notification when it finds one.
+If you supply your Communauto credentials the notification action will immediately block the closest car for you through the legacy booking endpoint.

 ![CLI output](image/screenshot1.png)